Why do people have pain after stroke?

 Some people also experience central post-stroke pain.
 Many people describe this kind of pain as an icy, burning sensation or a throbbing or shooting pain.
 This can happen if your brain, spinal cord or the sensory pathways that link your brain and other parts of your body are damaged.

 You may have headaches if your stroke causes swelling in your brain.
 This is more common if your stroke was caused by bleeding in your brain.

 Headaches can also be a side effect of some medication, including some drugs you may be given for high blood pressure or to thin your blood.
 Stress, depression or lack of sleep can also cause headaches.

 Pain can persist for some time, but medication and physiotherapy can often help to relieve it.
 As you recover and develop more movement in your muscles, this can help to reduce the amount of pain you feel.

 Are there treatments that can help?

-If your pain is caused by muscle weakness, then physiotherapy should be able to help.
+If your pain is caused by muscle weakness, then physiotherapy might be able to help.
 If you have spasticity you should have physiotherapy every day to move your joints.
 This will help to stretch your muscles and keep them flexible.
-Sometimes Botox can help to treat spasticity as well.
+Medication including muscle relaxants and Botulinum toxin type A can also be used.

-It’s important to position your arms and legs in the right way, to avoid pain developing, especially shoulder pain.
+It’s important to position your arms and legs in the right way, to avoid pain developing.
 Your stroke team will be able to show you, and provide supports and slings if you need them.